 You are here

-At Holzer Kobler Architekturen, she is – as a globally active architect – responsible together with Tristan Kobler and a broadly diversified team of experts for the planning and orchestration of a suspense-packed oeuvre in urban planning and architecture as well as scenography and design.
-Barbara Holzer is known for her intelligent and self-confident designs, based on themes like cultural authenticity, sustainable development and social values in the scope of constantly changing demands regarding living and working environments.
-Exploring the limits of conceivable ideas she integrates them into her conceptual work.
-In such diverse projects as the experimental residential property ELLI with a connecting studio, Frankie & Johnny as a model of a contemporary housing complex for temporary residence with an intricate modular construction or the scenography of the Bauhaus’ permanent exhibition in the newly erected Weimar Bauhaus Museum.
+The internationally operating architect sees architecture as a key field of action where societal mindsets, processes and visions may be stimulated.
+The resulting political claim for social responsibility in architecture has always shaped her way of working.
+She is known for her innovative designs, based on themes like cultural authenticity and aesthetic identity as well as sustainable development and social values in the scope of constantly changing demands regarding living and working environments.
+This can be seen in such diverse projects as the experimental residential property ELLI with a connecting studio, Frankie & Johnny as a model of a contemporary housing complex for temporary residence with an intricate modular construction or the scenography of the Bauhaus’ permanent exhibition in the newly erected Weimar Bauhaus Museum.

 She is currently involved in urban planning projects, the development of affordable and sustainable housing concepts and the scenographical arrangements of numerous exhibitions.
-In order to pass on her knowledge and experience and to promote new talents, Barbara Holzer held lectures among others venues at the ETH Zurich.
+In order to pass on her knowledge and experience and to promote new talents, Barbara Holzer held lectures among other venues at the ETH Zurich.
 Since 2010 she is a professor for architecture and interior design at the Peter Behrens School of Arts in Düsseldorf (DE).
-She gives lectures at international congresses and qualification programs, is a recognized member of numerous specialist committees and juries on architectural and urban planning issues and sits on the Advisory Board of the IBA Thuringia since 2013.
+She gives lectures at international congresses and qualification programs, is a recognized member of numerous specialist committees and juries on architectural and urban planning issues and sits on the Advisory Board of the International Building Exhibition Thuringia since 2013.

-In 2008, Barbara Holzer and Tristan Kobler received the Grand Prix Design of the Swiss Confederation for their engaged international engagement.
+In 2008, Barbara Holzer and Tristan Kobler received the Grand Prix Design of the Swiss Confederation for their international engagement.